Wandersonjack/instaclone/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## This project was built with educational purpose
+- Sign up and login page with form validation and using google firebase to auth user with email and address
+- Creating home that contains the app pages such as feed_screen, post, profile,edit profile.